-This is a copy of the above fisheye lens from Canon.
+This is basically the same as the above fisheye lens from Canon.
 The zoom range of both the lenses is same, which means that the Nikon AF-S 8-15mm f/3.5-4.5E ED also acts as a circular fisheye at the short end, and as a diagonal fisheye at the long end.

 The image quality of the lens is excellent and, like the Canon, it also comes with electromagnetic aperture control.
 While all the Canon lenses come with the same feature, it’s a new thing for Nikon, making it incompatible with some older bodies.

 One thing that Canon doesn’t offer is the variable aperture design, but as you extend through the zoom range this lens’ aperture shrinks from f/3.5 to f/4.5.
 It features a Nano Crystal Coating, which keeps the ghosting and flaring effects at a minimum.
 You can use the supplied lens hood for the longest zoom setting.